-Gregory G. Gomez, Esq. is the Founding Partner of Gomez & Vournas LLC.
+Gregory G. Gomez, Esq. is the founder of The Law Office of Gregory G. Gomez LLC.
 He is a trial attorney.
 Years of experience in litigation, particularly criminal defense, has prepared him to fight in or out of the courtroom in a range of legal disciplines and practices.

 Mr. Gomez began his career at Paul, Weiss, Rifkind, Wharton & Garrison LLP in Manhattan.
 There, he worked in complex litigation cases involving securities fraud, representing large, multi-national corporations.
 Mr. Gomez then sought to work in the public sector and left the firm to practice indigent criminal defense.